 This gallery is dedicated to images from the large mountain area around Kebnekaise, Sweden’s highest peak.
 The area is situated in Lapland, in the very north of Sweden and close to the Norwegian border.
-The images were created during a hike that lasted three weeks in total.
+The images were created during a three week hike in summer and a 10-day trip in winter on snowshoes.
+Some locations were visited in summer and in winter.

 Teusajaure – Kaitumjaure (Sjaunja Nature Reserve)